J1149/j1149.github.io/developers/pai_core_apis/generate.md

 The `generate` RPC nearly instantly generates PAIs.

-*Parameter #1---the number of PAIs to generate*
+*Parameter #1---the number of blocks to generate*

 {% itemplate ntpd1 %}
-- n: "PAIs"
+- n: "Blocks"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The number of PAIs to generate.
-The RPC call will not return until all PAIs have been generated or the maxium number of iterations has been reached"
+  d: "The number of blocks to generate.
+The RPC call will not return until all blocks have been generated or the maxium number of iterations has been reached"

 {% enditemplate %}